experience on our website. If you continue, we'll assume that you are happy to receive

-When the project is completed in 2015, the station will be enclosed by a giant atrium, allowing natural light throughout the station and to all 12 refurbished platforms.
+The new station is enclosed by a giant glass-roofed atrium, allowing natural light to brighten the entire area including all 12 refurbished platforms.

-The new concourse will be three and a half times bigger giving more space for the 140,000 passengers who use the station every day.
+Its spacious new concourse is three and a half times bigger than before.
+This makes using the station a much easier and more enjoyable experience for the 140,000 passengers who pass through it each day.

-There will be better pedestrian links to and through the station, with new entrances and a new public square improving connections across the city.
+There are better pedestrian links to and through the station, with new entrances and a new public square improving connections across the city.

-Our plans support the extension of the Midland Metro tram system that will run through the heart of the city, terminating at New Street station.
+And from the end of 2015, the extended Midland Metro tram system will run through the heart of the city, terminating at New Street station.

-We know how important it is to reduce the impact of the construction work, so we're deliving your new station in two phases with most of the work taking place behind the scenes.
+We know how important it is to reduce the impact of the construction work, so we're delivering your new station in two phases with most of the work taking place behind the scenes.

-The station will remain fully operational with services running througout the work.
+The station will remain fully operational with services running throughout the work.
 We will work considerately so that noise and dust is kept to a minimum.